alberto56/dcycleblog/kubernetes/08-drupal-helm/index.md

 Our initial setup is complete, time to install our first Drupal site on Kubernetes!

-We will not actually create a fully-functional customized Drupal site, but rather use a community chart, just wake us up slightly.
+We will not actually create a fully-functional customized Drupal site, but rather use a community chart, just to wake us up slightly.

     helm repo add bitnami https://charts.bitnami.com/bitnami
     # "stable" has been added to your repositories